Digging (a little bit) into KConfig and device tree

 Visualizing the Configuration Options using menuconfig or guiconfig

 To configure the options of a Zephyr RTOS application, the developer must navigate through the hierarchy of Kconfig files to understand the hierarchy of configuration symbols.
 This is a tedious task, and west provides an interactive Kconfig interface to facilitate this task.
-To run the interface, you will need to:
+To run the interface for a specific application (here the “blinky” application), you will need to:

 - Run